 THURSDAY, Nov.
-7, 2019 (HealthDay News) — Individual and coexisting symptoms of insomnia are associated with increased risk of cardiovascular disease (CVD), according to a study published in Nov.
+7, 2019 (HealthDay News) — Individual and coexisting symptoms of insomnia are associated with increased risk for cardio-cerebral vascular diseases (CVD), according to a study published on Nov.
 6 in Neurology.

 Bang Zheng, M.D., from the Peking University Health Science Center in China, and colleagues conducted a prospective cohort study involving 487,200 adults aged 30 to 79 years who were free of stroke, coronary heart disease, and cancer at baseline.
 Individuals with at least one of the following symptoms for at least three days per week were classified as having insomnia: difficulty in initiating or maintaining sleep, early morning awakening, and daytime dysfunction.